sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

----
-title: TDD with URM + Kotlin: Increment
-published: false
-description: A continuation on the approach to generate a URM interpreter using Kotlin and TDD
-tags: kotlin, tdd
-cover_image:
-series:
----

 # TDD with URM + Kotlin: Increment

 In one of my previous articles [I wrote about URM](https://dev.to/sierisimo/my-favorite-computer-theory-to-create-examples-15cn) and how it works.
 In another one [I mentioned test cases](https://dev.to/sierisimo/unit-testing-with-junit-3mcd) and how to keep ideas for a simple function.
 Now it's time to wrap up with TDD.